 Backup and restore options for virtual machines in Azure

 You can protect your data by taking backups at regular intervals.
-There are several backup options available for VMs, depending on your use-case.
+There are several backup options available for virtual machines (VMs), depending on your use-case.

-For backing up Azure VMs running production workloads, use Azure Backup.
+You'll use Azure Backup for most use-cases involving backup operations on Azure VMs running production workloads.
 Azure Backup supports application-consistent backups for both Windows and Linux VMs.
 Azure Backup creates recovery points that are stored in geo-redundant recovery vaults.
-When you restore from a recovery point, you can restore the whole VM or just specific files.
+When you restore from a recovery point, you can restore entire VM or specific files.

 For a simple, hands-on introduction to Azure Backup for Azure VMs, see the Azure Backup quickstart.

 For more information on how Azure Backup works, see Plan your VM backup infrastructure in Azure

 Azure Site Recovery

 Azure Site Recovery protects your VMs from a major disaster scenario.
 These scenarios may include widespread service interruptions or regional outages caused by natural disasters.
 You can configure Azure Site Recovery for your VMs so that your applications are recoverable in matter of minutes with a single click.
 You can replicate to an Azure region of your choice, since recovery isn't restricted to paired regions.

 You can run disaster-recovery drills with on-demand test failovers, without affecting your production workloads or ongoing replication.
 Create recovery plans to orchestrate failover and failback of the entire application running on multiple VMs.
 The recovery plan feature is integrated with Azure automation runbooks.